Axpo Holding: Safety

-Plant safety: With regard to the safety of nuclear facilities, the Axpo Sustainability Report 2018–2019 states: „...Axpo is committed to complying with the international nuclear safety standards specified by the IAEA Safety Convention (International Atomic Energy Agency) and ratified by Switzerland.
+Plant safety: With regard to the safety of nuclear facilities, the Axpo Sustainability Report 2018–2019 states: "Axpo is committed to complying with the international nuclear safety standards specified by the IAEA Safety Convention (International Atomic Energy Agency) and ratified by Switzerland.
 National and international authorities carry out nuclear safety checks on a regular basis.
-Regular safety checks are very important. (...)
-In addition, safety at the nuclear installations is analysed and appraised by WANO (World Association of Nuclear Operators) on a regular basis. (...)"
+Regular safety checks are very important. ...
+In addition, safety at the nuclear installations is analysed and appraised by WANO (World Association of Nuclear Operators) on a regular basis."

-Dam facilities are also continuously monitored and inspected regularly.
-Dams in a certain category must withstand earthquakes of a magnitude that is expected only every 10 000 years.
+Dam facilities are continuously monitored and inspected regularly.
+Dams in a certain category must withstand earthquakes of a magnitude that is expected only every 10,000 years.
 The facilities fall under the supervision of the Swiss Federal Office of Energy (SFOE).

 Security of energy supply: The Axpo power plant park combines plants that can generate base load, peak energy and control energy.
 In Switzerland, Axpo has a production capacity of approx. 25 billion kWh and a power grid covering 2000 kilometres.

 The average time of a supply interruption per end consumer is low.
 In the Annual Report 2018–19, this was 0.25 min./a. for Axpo Grids and 21.6 min./a. for CKW.